 The benefits of decreasing your sugar intake

-The American Heart Association recommends a decrease in added sugars to:
+The American Heart Association recommends lowering added sugar intake to:

 - Achieve and maintain a healthy weight.

 - Decrease heart disease risk.